sernst/cauldron/README.rst

 Programming Guide
 -----------------

 There are a few key concepts when programming Cauldron notebooks that differ from traditional notebooks.
 The first is the display.
-Anything that you want to appear in the notebook from text to graphs, must be added to the notebook display:
+Anything that you want to appear in the notebook from text to graphs must be added to the notebook
+display:

 .. code-block:: python3